CiMorgan/SchoolApp/README.md

   * (Get) api/Teacher - This endpoint returns a list of all teachers with teacher id, teacher name, and department.
   * (Get) api/Teacher/{id} - This endpoint returns the teacher id, name, department, course list, and activity list for a specific teacher.
 It requires the TeacherId (int) in the uri.
   * (Put) api/Teacher - This endpoint updates a teacher.
 In the body, it requires TeacherId (int), FirstName (string), LastName (string), and Department (enum).
 The user can also add ActivityLead (int) and/or ListOfCourses (int) to update the activities and/or courses in which the teacher is involved.
   * (Put) api/Teacher/{id}/Course - This endpoint adds course(s) to a teacher.
-The uri requires the TeacherId, while the body requires TeacherCourseList (int).
+The uri requires the TeacherId (int), while the body requires TeacherCourseList (int).
   * (Delete) api/Teacher/{id} - This endpoint allows the user to delete a teacher.
-It requires the TeacherId in the uri.
+It requires the TeacherId (int) in the uri.

 * Course Database
   * (Post) api/Course - This endpoint creates a course, allowing the user to choose a name for the course and placing it into an established department.
 The user has the option of adding teachers and/ or students at this time.
 The body requires Id (int), Name (string), and Department (enum).
 The user can also add TeacherList (int) and/or StudentList (int) to enter the teacher(s) for the course and/or the students enrolled in the course.
   * (Get) api/Course - This endpoint returns a list of all courses with the course id, name, and its department.
   * (Get) api/Course/{id} - This endpoint returns returns the course id, name, department, list of teachers, and list of teachers for a specific course.
-It requires the CourseId in the uri.
+It requires the CourseId (int) in the uri.
   * (Put) api/Course - This endpoint updates a course's name and/or department.
 The user has the option of adding teachers and/or students at this time.
 The body requires CourseId (int), CourseName (string), and CourseDepartment (enum).
 The user can also add CourseTeacher (int) and/or CourseStudent (int) to enter the teacher(s) for the course and/or the students enrolled in the course.
   * (Put) api/Course/{id}/Student - This endpoint adds a student(s) to a course that exists.
-The uri requires the CourseId, while the body requires StudentCourseList (int).
+The uri requires the CourseId (int), while the body requires StudentCourseList (int).
   * (Put) api/Course/{id}/Teacher - This endpoint adds a teacher(s) to a course that exists.
-The uri requires the CourseId, while the body requires TeacherCourseList (int).
+The uri requires the CourseId (int), while the body requires TeacherCourseList (int).
   * (Delete) api/Course/{id} - This endpoint allows the user to delete a course.
-It requires the CourseId in the uri.
+It requires the CourseId (int) in the uri.

 * Activity Database
   * (Post) api/Activity - This endpoint creates an activity.
 The body requires Id (int), Name (enum), and Duration (enum) of the activity.
   * (Get) api/Activity - This endpoint returns a list of all activities with the activity id, name, and the season in which the activity occurs.
   * (Get) api/Activity/{id} - This endpoint returns the activity id, name, the season in which the activity occurs, the lead teacher, and a list of students incolved in the activity.
-It requires the activiy id (int) in the uri.
+It requires the ActiviyId (int) in the uri.
-  * (Put) api/Activity -
+  * (Put) api/Activity - This endpoint allows the user to update an already created activity.
+In the body, it requires an ActivityId (int), ActivityName (enum) and ActivityDuration (enum) and can also be used to add a teacher (ActivityTeacherId, an int).
-  * (Put) api/Activity/{id}/Student
+  * (Put) api/Activity/{id}/Student - This endpoint allows the user to add students to an activity.
+The uri requires the ActivityId (int), while the body requires StudentActivityList (int).
-  * (Put) api/Activity/{id}/Teacher
+  * (Put) api/Activity/{id}/Teacher - This endpoint adds a teacher to an activity that exists.
+The uri requires the ActivityId (int), while the body requires TeacherActivityList (int).
   * (Delete) api/Activity/{id} - This endpoint allows the user to delete an activity.
-It requires the CourseId in the uri.
+It requires the CourseId (int) in the uri.

 * Discipline Database
-  * (Post) api/Discipline -
+  * (Post) api/Discipline - This endpoint creates a discipline record.
+In the body, it requires a DisciplineId (int), StudentId (int), Comment (string), Expelled (bool), DisciplineType (enum).
+It will also create a DateTime for when is was entered.
   * (Get) api/Discipline - This endpoint returns id, student name, comment, discipline type, expuilsion status, and time.
   * (Get) api/Discipline/{id} - This endpoint returns id, student name, comment, discipline type, expuilsion status, and time.
-It requires id in both uri and body.
+It requires DisciplineId (int) in the uri.
-  * (Put) api/Discipline
+  * (Put) api/Discipline - This endpoint updates a discipline record.
+In the body, it requires a DisciplineId (int), Comment (string), Expelled (bool), DisciplineType (enum).
+It will also create a DateTime for when is was modified.
-  * (Put) api/Discipline/{id}/Student
+  * (Put) api/Discipline/{id}/Student - This endpoint updates a discipline record.
+It requires a DisciplineId (int) in both the uri and the body.
   * (Delete) api/Discipline/{id} - This endpoint allows the user to delete a discipline.
-It requires the id in the uri.
+It requires the DisciplineId (int) in the uri.

 #### 4. Credits: School web application for administrators built by Team Room 11 for completion of Blue Badge at Eleven Fifty Academy.
 * Members of Team 11: